Bleskocvok/logwrap/README.md

 logwrap -- tail -f /path/to/log -- fire_alert
 ```

-There `fire_alert` could be a simple script that checks if it contains the log
+There `fire_alert` could be a simple script that checks if the long contains a line
-that should trigger alert and then sends the alert.
+that should trigger an alert and then sends the alert.

 ## Installation